-Salt Lake City International Airport provides service animal relief areas both before and after the security screening checkpoints.
-A service animal relief area is located in front of the parking structure in the grassy area between Terminal 1 and Terminal 2.
+SLC provides service animal relief areas both before and after the security screening checkpoints.
+A service animal relief area is located on the ground level outside of the airport on the west side of the terminal.
 It is a good practice to take your animal there before entering the security screening checkpoint.
-See an airline representative for assistance in accessing relief areas off of the concourses once you have cleared the security screening checkpoint.
+The pet relief areas past the security checkpoint are located in Concourse A near gate A9 and in Concourse B near gate B20.

 Please note: Animals in training do not meet qualifications as a service animal and fees for transporting your animal may apply.
 For additional information, please contact your airline reservations center.